lloeki/xbox_one_controller/README.md

 ## Installation

 Obtain the driver from the [releases page](https://github.com/lloeki/xbox_one_controller/releases).
-Unzip then run `Install.command` and follow instructions.
+Unzip, then run `Install.command` (right click, then choose 'Open') and follow instructions.

 Note: until I obtain an Apple Developer license and certificate (pending), the driver is unsigned and has to be installed with kext dev mode enabled on Yosemite.
 The install script will inform you of this fact and will assist in setting the boot arguments.